Health & Wellness

 Building a Healthy Community

-Healthy Communities is a model Special Olympics Health program addressing the severe health disparities faced by people with intellectual disabilities (ID) through immediate and long-term community-based solutions.
-Healthy Communities is working to increase access to quality health care and prevention programming to improve the health status of people with ID.
+Healthy Communities is a Special Olympics Health program addressing the severe health disparities and healthcare inequity faced by people with intellectual disabilities (ID) through immediate and long-term community-based solutions.
+Healthy Communities is working to increase access to quality healthcare, educational resources and prevention programming to improve the health status of people with ID.

-• Health screenings in 8 different disciplines known as Healthy Athletes
+• Free health screenings in 8 different medical disciplines (Healthy Athletes)

 • Training for health and fitness professionals specific to serving persons with a vast array of intellectual and developmental disabilities

-• Partnerships with local health organizations to provide quality, inclusive care to individuals with ID
+• Partnerships with local health organizations and practices to provide quality, inclusive care to individuals with ID

-• Opportunities to participate in community sports, fitness and wellness programs and activities
+• Opportunities to participate in community sports, fitness & wellness programs and activities.

 Healthcare Provider Directory